-With the tax laws changes that went into effect on Jan.
-1, 2018, it behooves individuals to meet with experienced advisors to assess their current financial condition and learn other ways they may improve their ability to meet their short-term and long-term financial goals.
+Meeting with experienced advisors can help you assess your current financial condition and learn additional strategies to meet their short-term and long-term financial goals.

-About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-She can be reached at (800) 737-8804 or via email at firstname.lastname@example.org.
+About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+She can be reached at (800) 737-8804 or via email at email@example.com.

-Kathleen Marteney, CRPC, is a registered representative of and offers securities through Raymond James Financial Services, Inc., Members FINRA/SIPC.
+Kathleen Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
+All information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
+Please note, changes in tax laws may occur at any time and could have a substantial impact upon each person’s situation.
+RJFS does not provide tax advice.
 You should discuss any tax or legal matters with the appropriate professional.
 Prior to making an investment decision, please consult with your financial advisor about your individual situation.
-The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.

 This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
 Investors should carefully consider the investment objectives, risks, charges and expenses associated with 529 plans before investing.
 This and other information about 529 plans is available in the issuer’s official statement and should be read carefully before investing.
 Investors should consult a tax advisor about any state tax consequences of an investment in a 529 plan.
 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 There is also a risk that these plans may lose money or not perform well enough to cover college costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
 The tax implications can vary significantly from state to state.
 Investors should consider, before investing, whether the investor’s or the designated beneficiary’s home state offers any tax or other benefits that are only available for investment in such state’s 529 college savings plan.
 Such benefits include financial aid, scholarship funds, and protection from creditors.